 A burn down chart provides a graphical representation of the work left to perform plotted against time.
 They are most commonly used during Agile software development to burn down the work remaining in the current sprint.
-If you’re involved in agile project management you’ve probably seen these before, if not, it will make sense once you see it, so below is an example of a burn down chart:
+If you’re involved in Agile project management you’ve probably seen these before, if not, read on and we will take you through it so that you have all the knowledge and understanding you need to work in this way.
+Below is an example of a burn down chart:

 - If the “Actual” line is above the “Planned” line then we are behind schedule.
 Essentially, there is more work than predicted, resulting in us being behind schedule.

 - If the “Actual” line is below the “Planned” line then we are ahead of schedule.
 Essentially, there is less work than predicted, resulting in us being ahead of schedule.